chenwei0129/cartoonGAN/README.md

 For webcam(real time)

     Step1
-    Connect the USB webcam to computer.
+    Connect the USB webcam to your computer.

     Step2
     Input the command.